betimer/note/React/react.md

 when talking about Dom 2 types: virtualDom (tree of React elements) & browserDom

-1. render() just return jsx/virtualDom, just a get method without any side effect, just call it to return jsx stuff at anytime; I have tried in other places to call render(), it just return Symbol(React.element) jsx stuff.
+1. render() just return jsx/virtualDom, it's just a get method without any side effect, just call it to return jsx stuff at anytime; I have tried in other places to call render(), it just return Symbol(React.element) jsx stuff.

 2. after render(), React gets virtualDom.
-Then, React will compare if the new virtualDom is different current virtualDom (that's may also why using this.setState instead of change directly, because React needs to create a new virtualDom to compare the existing virtualDom)
+Then, React will compare if the new virtualDom is different current virtualDom (that may be the reason why using this.setState instead of change directly, because React needs to create a new virtualDom to compare the existing virtualDom)

 3. After comparing (React Reconciliation), if React finds it is different, then React will paint to real browserDom

 ## ---- receive props from either literature way or redux way ----

 a. <MyComponent prop1={"xin"} />

 b. mapStateToProps(state){ return prop2: state.xxReducer.surname }
 MyComponent will get both this.props.prop1 and this.props.prop2, and cannot feel the difference